microsoft/azurelinux/toolkit/docs/building/building.md

 A few one-time steps can be run now (they will re-run automatically later if needed)

 Remote files are generally only available for release branches.

+**IMPORTANT:** HEAD of many branches is not guaranteed to build successfully.
+To avoid build issues it is recommended to check out the `[BRANCH-NAME]-stable` tag.

+Example: to safely build the `1.0`  branch check out the `1.0-stable` tag.

 ```bash
 # Get the source code
 git clone https://github.com/microsoft/CBL-Mariner.git